charmedsatyr-401-advanced-javascript/lab-11/README.md

   role: { type: String, required: true, default: 'user', enum: ['admin', 'editor', 'user'] },
 ```

-It then adds a custom `pre`-save hook and the additional custom methods `authenticateBasic`, `comparePassword`, and `generateToken`, used in authentication and session management.
+It then adds a custom pre-save hook and the additional custom methods `authenticateBasic`, `comparePassword`, and `generateToken`, used in authentication and session management.

 -----